Reporting data errors in Google Earth

 Errors in the layers

-If you find an error in the user provided information (Google Earth community blue "i"s, Panoramio etc), there is generally an option in the pop up balloon to access the source and report it.
+If you find an error in the layers in Google Earth Pro, there may be an option in the pop up balloon to access the source and report it.
 If it is an error in the Wikipedia layer you may be able to edit the page and correct it yourself.
+Note that changes can no longer be made to the old Google Earth Community posts (the blue "i"s).

 Street view

-- Reporting a Street View image - think carefully before requesting blurring, once an image has been blurred, it is not possible to unblur it, Google does not keep the unblurred images.
-In Google Earth the "Report a problem" link is at the bottom left of the street view image.
+- Use Street View in Google Maps - Report a Street View issue - think carefully before requesting blurring, once an image has been blurred, it is not possible to unblur it, Google does not keep the unblurred images.
+In Google Earth Pro the "Report a problem" link is at the bottom left of the street view image.

-- Street View coverage and frequency - note that you cannot request new imagery.
+- What is Street View? - note that you cannot request new imagery.

-- Where is Street View? - see where street view exists and where Google are currently driving.
+- Where we're headed - see where Google is currently driving.
 It may take several months from when the images are taken until they are published.